awslabs/aws-sam-codebuild-ci/README.md

-# aws-sam-codebuild-ci
+# AWS SAM CodeBuild CI

 This serverless app sets up an AWS CodeBuild Project as a CI solution for a GitHub-based SAM project.
-Once setup, everytime you push to a branch in your GitHub repository, CodeBuild will kick off a build verifying your latest changes.
-This can be used as an automated check on PRs to your GitHub repo.
+Once setup, every time you push to a branch in your GitHub repository, CodeBuild will kick off a build verifying your latest changes.
+This can be used as an automated check on pull requests (PRs) to your GitHub repo.

-## Installation Steps
+## Installation

 1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login
 1. Create a GitHub OAuth token (see instructions below).